-I think that today’s post on Bishopston Mum will be of interest to many local mums.
+I think that today’s post on Bishopston Mum will be of interest to many local parents.

 Three local mums have recently set up a recruitment business named Rebalance Resource, aimed specifically at finding part-time and flexible work opportunities for professionals who wish to utilise their skills but who are not looking for full-time employment.